llemanh/tl-challenge/README.md

 docker-compose up --build
 ```

-This can be a quite slow as the wikipedia data is huge.
+This can be a quite slow as the wikipedia data is huge (~30mn).

 ### Connect to PG